 The Graduate Certificate in Catholic Theology is a graduate program designed to introduce the scriptural and theological foundations of the Catholic Faith.
-A 4-year undergraduate college degree is required for admission.
 It is an excellent option for those who want to engage in theological studies at the graduate level, but who may not want or need to complete a full M.A. degree.